gitter-badger/twitter/README.md

+# Distributed Study Group on Distributed Systems
+## TLDR:
+You have a directed graph of sources and sinks.
+Sources emit streams of events that they send to sinks.
+For every source, each of its sinks must observe the source's stream in the same order in which the source generates the events.
+Build different implementations of a service satisfying this requirement.
+Simple Rails -> Rails with system design optimizations -> simple Scala -> Scala with optimizations.
+Create a re-usable set of tools for profiling performance, stress and integration testing.
+Compare performance across all implementations.

+## What this is:
 A loose exploration of various concepts and tools in distributed systems by following Twitter's path from its creation with Ruby on Rails to its present custom stack built in-house for Scala.

 All the tools and practices currently employed in distributed systems exist as solutions to particular problems.
 Rather than picking up a hammer and looking for problems for which a hammer might be useful, better to start with an end goal in mind, build towards it, encounter problems, and let those problems that have naturally occurred motivate your search for a solution.
 Whenever we encounter a problem or want an abstraction, we will attempt to make our own (within reason, we will (probably) not be making our own databases).

 Some concepts to explore:
   + What are the important pitfalls and bottle-necks in scaling a service to greater load and better performance?
-  + What are the some natural solutions to the problems encountered?
+  + What are the some natural solutions to the problems encountered that we can build ourselves?
 What other solutions have been adopted by the community?
   + Trade-offs in different datastores (CAP theorem + performance); performance improvement from different caching strategies, combination of datastores, load-balancing, etc.
   + To what extent can we achieve performance improvements by changing system design while keeping language constant?
   + To what extent can we achieve performance improvements by changing language/virtual machine while keeping system design constant? ("Moving to the JVM" is heard a lot - what payoff does the maturity and optimization of the JVM provide?)
+  + How can nodes in our system perform service discovery?

 ===============